 The reality of that set in and a sadness so incredibly deep swept over me.
 A gigantic wave of pain flooded my heart.
 I was then wheeled away to the CT scan where two neurologist poked me with needles on both arms and legs.
 Still nothing from my left side it was completely lifeless.
 At this point I guess I had reached an epiphany.
 I remember thinking to myself “ok, this might just be my time to go” all the fear in me subsided completely, I decided To just breathe, relax, and let it happen.
 If this was Gods plan than what can I do?

 I guess that wasn’t his plan.
-It took 3 more days in the hospital a lot of therapy, crying, yelling, panic attacks, praying, magnesium sulfate drips, medication I don’t remember, numerous ekg’s because my standing heart rate was 188 and higher (I couldn’t even walk without fainting) and a few MRI’S to come to the conclusion of 1) An Acute migraine or 2) an adverse reaction to the medication that made my blood pressure drop too suddenly.
+It took 3 more days in the hospital a lot of therapy, crying, yelling, panic attacks, praying, magnesium sulfate drips, medication I don’t remember, numerous ekg’s because my standing heart rate was 188 and higher (I couldn’t even walk without fainting) and a few MRI’S to come to the conclusion of 1) An Acute migraine 2) preeclampsia or 3) an adverse reaction to the blood pressure medication I had been given that made my blood pressure drop too suddenly.
 I was eventually discharged that Monday night.
 (The strength in my left side eventually came back over the course of a week and a half)